S3-working-group/s3-practical-guide/docs/all.md

 The development plan may be created for a person in a role, or for a team (e.g. a department, _circle_ or _open domain_).

-Development may happen in the form of refining the description of the _driver_ and the <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn>, making amendments to <dfn data-info="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</dfn>, or new or updated agreements and specific actions to be taken, either within the domain of the delegator, or the domain of the delegatee.
+Development may happen in the form of refining the _description of the driver_ and the <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn>, making amendments to <dfn data-info="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</dfn>, or new or updated agreements and specific actions to be taken, either within the domain of the delegator, or the domain of the delegatee.

-A development plan (and any accompanying recommendations for changes to the descriptions of the <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn> and the <dfn data-info="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
-A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</dfn>) requires consent from both the <dfn data-info="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatee</dfn> and the <dfn data-info="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</dfn>.
+A development plan (and any accompanying recommendations for changes to the descriptions of the domain and the <dfn data-info="Driver: A person’s or a group&#x27;s motive for responding to a specific situation.">driver</dfn>) requires consent from both the <dfn data-info="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatee</dfn> and the <dfn data-info="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</dfn>.

 ![A template for development plans](img/templates/development-plan-template.png)